Table of Contents

 Termination Complexity: Very Hard

-Onboarding Timeline: Approximately 20 calendar days
+Onboarding Timeline: 5 business days*

 Payroll Frequency: Monthly